sh1katagana1/writeups/html-smuggling.md

 If we load that page we should see the Microsoft Login Page! text and it should prompt for download of s.dll when you click "login to continue".
 You can see how it can be crafted in whatever way you want, but all that’s being emailed is the HTML that does this.
 Additionally, the victim may have their browser at default settings which wouldn’t give this prompt but just download it.

 ## Malicious Smuggle Test
 Now that we have seen benign usage of some ways to do HTML Smuggling, lets try with an actual binary.
 For this I am using a renamed version of dnscat because I know Defender blocks it as malicious.
 The dnscat executable I have renamed to leroy3.exe.
+My test is based off of examples found [here](https://www.hackingarticles.in/a-detailed-guide-on-html-smuggling/)

 ![](smuggle1.png)